CovJus01/CovJus01/README.md

 #### About me 👨‍💻

-- 4th year student in Computer and Electrical Engineering at McMaster University
+- BE In Computer and Electrical Engineering from McMaster University

-- Currently working in web development
+- Currently looking for work in Embedded Systems, Computer Networking, Machine Learning & Other related fields

-- Currently learning machine learning concepts and models
+- Currently building expertise in Deep Networks & Reinforcement learning

 ---

 #### Current Pursuits 🚩

-- Full Stack Web Development
+- Convolutional and Sequence Models
-- Machine Learning
+- Building and Embedded Jeopardy game
-- Embedded Systems
+- E-ink mobile phone

 ---